Collin28/Project-PWL/README.md

 Feature explanation:

 Teacher:
+Verification:
+Enter their ID or face ID into the website so they can check their attendance.

 Home page:
 On the home page, teachers can see who is present, late, or absent, and can select a class.
 There is a chart showing student attendance percentages.

 Recap:
 Teachers can see when students are present and when they are leaving, absent, or late, and can follow up on students who are late or absent.

 Students:
 Verification:
 Enter their ID or face ID into the website so they can check their attendance.

 Home/Recap:
 Students can see when they are coming in and when they are leaving.
 Attendance types are automatically filled in: absent, present, or late.